Message from Acting Headteacher

 More About Rosehill

 Rosehill School is situated on St Matthias Road, St Ann’s in the city of Nottingham.
 We are sited very close to the centre of Nottingham, partly within a business area and partly residential.
-We are a non-denominational community special school maintained by the Nottingham City Education Authority for boys and girls aged 4 -19.
-We provide day education for children and young people with autistic spectrum disorders whose learning challenges are best served in a special school setting.
-Currently, there are over 100 pupils on roll.
+We are a community special school maintained by the Nottingham City Local Authority for boys and girls aged 4 -19.
+We provide day education for children and young people with autistic spectrum conditions whose learning challenges are best served in a special school setting.
+Currently, there are 109 pupils on roll.
 Rosehill School has been specialist provision for pupils with autism since 1980.
 The school caters for the needs of pupils with a wide range of abilities and differences associated with the spectrum of autism.
 We provide a broad and balanced education enabling pupils to achieve their full academic and social potential and preparing them for adult life.
 The Ofsted report of March 2013 awarded the school as outstanding in all areas.

 What is autism?